Pet relocation companies function like full-service travel agents for pets, coordinating all phases of the move.

 Planning for such unexpected contingencies is what makes the relocation specialists worth their weight in gold-and worth the price tag of $350 or more.
 For many people, it's a small price to pay for their beloved pets and their peace of mind.

-For more information on pet travel, visit the links on the next page.
+For more information on pet travel, visit the links below.